 - Anticipate and adapt to fluctuating workloads in the Communications Center.

 - Communicate and receive constructive feedback and opinions to affect change.

 - Access and refer to information using available resources.

 - Read, interpret, understand and follow written and oral instructions and/or information.

 - Remain seated for long periods of time.

-- Read standard text/data on electronic screen or computer terminal teletype printouts and variety of maps.
+- Read and interpret text/data on electronic screen or computer printouts and variety of maps.